DjangoOverloard/exomatter/README.md

 ## Description

-This app is being created for the
+This app is being created for the #SpaceApps Covid-19 Challenge.